Popular Shopping Districts in Minneapolis

 Uptown

 No matter your taste in clothing or goods, you're bound to find something you like shopping around Uptown.
-Covered features designer brands for women and has a group of "lifestylists" to help you find the perfect outfit if you schedule an appointment.
+Of The Lion features designer lifestyle and activewear clothes and goods.
 Combine stocks European-esque clothes and goods made by independent designers or small, family-owned businesses.

 Urban Jungle provides customers hand-selected vintage from Minneapolis and cities across the country.
 And if you're into skateboarding or streetwear, pop into Cal Surf to find clothes for all, shoes, skateboards and other accessories.
-Sneakerheads should also visit HYPE (Help Your People Eat) — a sneaker shop that has a mix of options.
-High-end styles like rare Air Jordans and Nike AirMax's and apparel from local designers fill the shelves.
-Then make a stop at STUDIiYO23, where they sell a special collection of clothing and sneakers from brands like Nike, Puma and Michell & Ness.
+Sneakerheads should make a stop at STUDIiYO23, where they sell a special collection of clothing and sneakers from brands like Nike, Puma and Michell & Ness.

 Along with clothing stores, there's Penzey's Spices and neighborhood institution Magers & Quinn Booksellers, which has been Uptown’s independent, new and used bookstore and literary events space for over 20 years.
 They also sell cards, maps and other gifts.

 In addition to a hipster-haven, Uptown is also a foodie-haven, with most of its restaurants doubling as ideal spots for nightlife.
 Barbette and Darbar are local favorites.
-For plant-based cuisine, check out Trio Plant-Based and Vegan East.
-And if you need something quick, Agra Culture is your go-to.
+For plant-based cuisine, check out Trio Plant-Based.
+And if you need something quick, a sandwich from Black Walnut Bakery is the way to go.

 Lake Street